franzlj/youtube-widget/README.md

 * iCloud enabled on your iOS devices (not tested with iCloud off)

 ## Installation
-* Copy the scripts to your Scriptable scripts folder
+* Copy the scripts and Data folder to your Scriptable iCloud scripts folder
-* Create a file at `Data/YouTubeFavorites.json` inside the Scriptable iCloud folder
+* Edit file at `Data/YouTubeFavorites.json`
     * Configure your favorite channels with the JSON format you can find below
 * Set your YouTube Data v3 API Key as a key in Keychain accessible by Scriptable
-    * E.g. via `Keychain.set("YouTubeDatav3", "YOURAPIKEY")`
+    * E.g. via small script `Keychain.set("YouTubeDatav3", "YOURAPIKEY")` (substitute your API Key!)
 * Test setup so far with opening the `YouTube Table` script, it should display a populated list after loading
 * Add Scriptable widget to your Home Screen in a size you wish
 * Edit the widget and set `YouTube Widget` as the source script